justinphan3110/justinphan3110/README.md

 📝  Working on a paper named "Hierarchical Transformer Encoders for Vietnamese Spelling Correction" proposing a first Hierarchical Transformer model for Vietnamese spelling correction problem

-## Support
+## Connect
-☕️    I love coffee so just send me a mesage on facebook or instagram then we can meet up.
+☕️    I love coffee so just send me a mesage on <a href="https://www.facebook.com/phanlongboy1">Facebook</a> or <a href="https://www.instagram.com/longphann/">Instagram</a> then we can meet up.

 ## Contribution
 ![Long Phan's github stats](https://github-readme-stats.vercel.app/api?username=justinphan3110&show_icons=true&theme=radical)